-As of March 30, 2013, none of the 2013 Notes Early Conversion Conditions had been met.
-The 2013 Notes mature on December 15, 2013 and the liability component of the 2013 Notes is classified as a current liability as of March 30, 2013.
+As of September 28, 2013, none of the 2013 Notes Early Conversion Conditions had been met.
+The 2013 Notes mature on December 15, 2013 and the liability component of the 2013 Notes is classified as a current liability as of September 28, 2013.

-As of March 30, 2013, the if-converted value of the 2013 Notes to the note holders did not exceed the principal amount of the 2013 Notes.
-The total fair value of the 2013 Notes, including the equity component, was \$145.0 million as of March 30, 2013 and was \$144.1 million as of December 29, 2012.
+As of September 28, 2013, the if-converted value of the 2013 Notes to the note holders did not exceed the principal amount of the 2013 Notes.
+The total fair value of the 2013 Notes, including the equity component, was \$144.7 million as of September 28, 2013 and was \$144.1 million as of December 29, 2012.

-2013 and 2011 Notes Hedges
+2013 Notes Hedges

-The 2011 Notes Hedges expired unexercised on December 15, 2011.
 The 2013 Notes Hedges expire on December 15, 2013, and must be settled in net shares of Cadence common stock.
 Therefore, upon expiration of the 2013 Notes Hedges, the counterparties will deliver shares of common stock to Cadence that represent the value, if any, by which the price of the common stock exceeds the price stipulated within the particular hedge agreement.
-The aggregate cost of the hedges entered into in connection with the 2011 Notes Hedges (which had similar conversion features as the 2013 Notes) and 2013 Notes Hedges was \$119.8 million and was recorded as a reduction to stockholders' equity.
-In connection with the purchase of a portion of the 2013 Notes and 2011 Notes during fiscal 2010, Cadence also sold a portion of the 2013 Notes Hedges and the 2011 Notes Hedges representing options to purchase approximately 9.7 million shares of Cadence's common stock for proceeds of \$0.4 million.
-The estimated fair value of the remaining 2013 Notes Hedges was \$0.3 million as of March 30, 2013 and \$0.7 million as of December 29, 2012.
+The aggregate cost of the 2013 Notes Hedges was \$67.7 million and was recorded as a reduction to stockholders' equity.
+In connection with the purchase of a portion of the 2013 Notes during fiscal 2010, Cadence also sold a portion of the 2013 Notes Hedges representing options to purchase approximately 5.0 million shares of Cadence's common stock.
+The estimated fair value of the remaining 2013 Notes Hedges was approximately zero as of September 28, 2013 and \$0.7 million as of December 29, 2012.
 Subsequent changes in the fair value of the 2013 Notes Hedges will not be recognized in the condensed consolidated financial statements as long as the instruments remain classified as equity.
-2013 and 2011 Warrants